-The cumulative catch is 475 kings, 270 sockeyes, 3,300 pinks, 2,600 chums and 1,000 silvers by 35 permit holders.
+The cumulative catch is 475 kings, 300 sockeyes, 3300 pinks, 2600 chums and 1,750 silvers by 50 permit holders the silver catch has been well below average.

 Silver salmon escapement has been below average in the Subdistrict and the usual two 48-hour commercial fishing periods each week have been reduced to one 24-hour fishing period each week.
-The silver catches in last week's fishing period were much lower than expected in the Subdistrict.